triimar/minishell/README.md

 # minishell - imitating bash
-Written in co-operation with [Eunsol Kim](https://github.com/euns-kim).
+Project realized in co-operation with [Eunsol Kim](https://github.com/euns-kim).
 ### Overview
 Minishell is about creating a simple shell.
 It displays a prompt when waiting a new command, has a working history and launches the right executable based on the PATH variable using a relative or an absolute path.
 It does not interpret unclosed quotes or special characters like backslash or semicolon.\